srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

             // INSERT SendDeviceToCloudMessagesAsync method below here

             // INSERT CreateMessageString method below here

         }

         // INSERT EnvironmentSensor class below here

     }
     ```

-    >**Note:** As you can see, we have retained the namespace and the class, however, the other items are placeholder comments.
-In the following steps you will be asked to insert code into the file below specific comments.
-If at any point you get lost, you may refer to the lab **Final** project.
-This is referring to the lab resources files that you downloaded when setting up your development environment in lab 3.
-The folder path is:
+    > **Note:** As you can see, the namespace and the class have been retained, however, the other items are placeholder comments.
+In the following steps you will be inserting code into the file below specific comments.

-    >
-    > * Allfiles
-    >   * Labs
-    >      * LAB_AK_04-connect-iot-device-to-azure
-    >        * Final
+1. Locate the `// INSERT using statements below here` comment.

-1. To specify the namespaces that the application code will be using, enter the following code beneath the `// INSERT using statements below here` comment:
+1. To specify the namespaces that the application code will be using, enter the following code:

     ```csharp
     using System;